 Everyone knows we offer high-quality bespoke joinery in Derbyshire, included in that is our diverse and dynamic range of stylish wooden conservatories.
 Because of this, we thought it would be helpful to highlight some of the beneficial ways you can winter proof your conservatory this winter.

 It might not surprise you to know that you should heat up your conservatory in the winter and one of the best ways to do this is with a radiator.

-It is not all sunshine and rainbows however, whilst you are heating up your conservatory you will want to control the temperature of the building.
+It is not all sunshine and rainbows however, whilst you are heating up your conservatory, you will want to control the temperature of the building.
 If your conservatory gets too warm, it can end up doing more harm than good.
-This is because when the outside of the conservatory is very cold and the inside is very warm, it can result in the formation of various moulds.
+This is because when the outside of the conservatory is very cold and the inside is very warm, it can result in the formation of condensation and various moulds.

 Pay Attention to Glazing

 Whilst this one is not quite our forte, you will want to pay particular attention to the glazing on your windows.
 Glass is not the best at holding heat to begin with and if your glass is not glazed appropriately, this becomes all the more problematic.
 If your windows are not double glazed or if your double glazing is faulty, you will experience more condensation as a result of draughts, this will lead to the aforementioned moulds.
 Accompanying this is the fact that you may also experience a hike in your energy bills, which is the last thing that you want especially in the current energy climate.

 Don’t Forget About Your Wooden Flooring

 Many homeowners argue the most effective way of winter proofing your wooden floor and therefore your wooden conservatory is to install underfloor heating.
 While there is little doubt that this technique works, this is only a realistic option if you happen to have the money to afford such a potentially costly installation.